 Bring along the necessary herbal supplements, balms, tinctures and teas to support your body's immune system and soothe the inevitable bumps and bruises.

 Then add in your essential oils, crystals, palo santo, tarot cards and gratitude journal to keep your spirits high and protect you from negative vibes while away from home.

-For a few of our favorite sacred journey supplies check out our Goddess on a Road Trip Box which was inspired by our recent travels through the US Pacific Northwest.
+For a few of our favorite sacred journey supplies check out our Goddess on the Go Box which was inspired by our recent travels through the US Pacific Northwest.